adhd paralysis

 On the outside, it might look like you are a friend hopper or that you don’t put in equal effort into relationships even when you are trying your best.

-Know that friendships take much more effort for people with ADHD than it might look like.
+Know that friendships take much more effort for people with ADHD than they might look like.
+This means that even when you don’t think of it, your friend might need you.

 It is essential for people with ADHD to keep up with friendships because it can be lonely living a life where everything seems out of control and discombobulated.

 Women with ADHD often display symptoms of distractibility, forgetfulness, and poor memory, leading to missed diagnoses.
+Women are often labeled “lazy,” “dramatic,” or “scatterbrained.”
+Many learn to mask early.

 It is so important to know that you have ADHD as a woman because it can give you resources and access that you wouldn’t have otherwise.